 Recipe (adapted from Kitchen Tigress)

-- 10- 15 leaves, blended with 80 g coconut milk and some water to squeeze out 95 g of Pandan coconut milk.
+- 10- 15 leaves, with 80 g coconut milk and about 15g of water to squeeze out 95 g of Pandan coconut milk.

 - 4 egg yolks